Make It Hot

 Make It Hot is the debut studio album by American singer Nicole Wray.
 The album was released in August 1998 through Missy Elliott's Elektra-distributed vanity label, The Goldmind.
 The album was produced by Missy Elliott and Timbaland.
-Some editions of the release credit Nicole as Nicole Ray, an artist name she only used here and on her single "I Can't See".
+Some editions of the release credit Nicole as Nicole Ray, a name she only used here and on her single "I Can't See".

 Critical reception

-Michael Gallucci from AllMusic gave Make It Hot "is virtually a textbook primer on Elliott's stylistic touch and influence on end-of-the-millennium hip-hop (she raps on, writes songs for, produces, and executive produces Make It Hot – and it's on her custom label).
+Michael Gallucci from AllMusic wrote that Make It Hot "is virtually a textbook primer on Elliott's stylistic touch and influence on end-of-the-millennium hip-hop (she raps on, writes songs for, produces, and executive produces Make It Hot – and it's on her custom label).
 Along with pal Timbaland, Elliott transforms young Nicole's somewhat standard bow into a stuttering slab of post-rap R&B that's as sleekly modern as it is customarily cold."
 Entertainment Weekly journalist Rob Brunner gave the album a B rating and concluded: "Even if the distinctive Missy-Timbaland sound is getting a little old, Hot proves the formula hasn’t gone cold just yet."